Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Preliminary

 In practice, an important subclass of submodular functions is monotone submodular functions, i.e. functions $f$ satisfying $f(A) \le f(B)$ for all $A\subseteq B \subseteq [n]$.
 When $f$ is monotone, we could restrict all $h(S)$ to be a positive semidefinite (PSD) matrix.
-In the case of PSD $h(S)$, we can achieve faster acceleration.
+In the case of PSD $h(S)$, we can achieve faster acceleration.It should be stressed that using the quadratic embedding form allows the problem to be transformed into vector operations, thereby enabling the application of numerous matrix approximation algorithms to accelerate the computation.